 4.4.
 Stepping up investments in digital technologies and infrastructures

 A successful Digital Single Market requires excellent infrastructure.
 The EU is already mobilising investments in the order of EUR 50 billion of public and private investments for the digitisation of industry from a targeted EUR 5.5 billion of EU research and innovation investment over 2016-2020.
-The EU has also made EUR 21.4 billion of European Structural and Investment Funds available for digital once national and regional digital growth strategies are in place, strengthening the link between policy and funding objectives at all levels.
+The EU has also made EUR 21.4 billion of European Structural and Investment Funds available for digital and broadband once national and regional digital growth strategies as well as broadband strategies are in place, strengthening the link between policy and funding objectives at all levels.

 More than two thirds of respondents (69%) think that a faster and more reliable Internet connection would encourage them to make more use of recent digital technologies.

 However, much more investment is needed in digital, in particular in fields where the investment needs go far beyond the capacity of any one Member State acting alone.
 There is potential to be more effective in combining and complementing EU funding programmes with other sources of public and private financing, including under the European Fund for Strategic Investments, (EFSI).
-As of April 2017, EFSI related investments in the digital sector accounted for around EUR 17.8 billion (10 % of the overall amount of investment mobilised at that date).
+As of April 2017, EFSI related investments in the digital sector accounted for around EUR 17.8 billion including public and private funding (10 % of the overall amount of investment mobilised at that date).

 Developing a European Open Science Cloud, High Performance Computing and European Data Infrastructure

 The deployment of a world-class European Cloud for scientists, the public sector and businesses, as announced in the Communication on a European Cloud Initiative, will improve the capacity of businesses, especially SMEs and the non-tech industry, to innovate and create higher value digitised products.
 By 2020 the European Open Science Cloud will offer a virtual environment within which to store, share and re-use data across disciplines and borders.
+It will also provide links to other initiatives such as the Data and Information Access Services (DIAS) for Copernicus Earth Observation data.

 High Performance Computing is critical for the digitisation of industry and the data economy.
 It enables the transition to higher value products and services.
 Certain European sectors have successfully adopted High Performance Computing powered applications, like manufacturing, oil and gas, energy or transport.
 However, overall Europe is losing its place in the top rankings for High Performance Computing infrastructure capabilities, having been overtaken by China, the US and Japan.
 Without world-class High Performance Computing facilities, Europe will not achieve its ambition of becoming a vibrant data economy.